DoctorMcKay/sentry-bot-documentation/src/commands.md

         - Opens a private thread between the reporter and the moderator who executes this action, enabling moderators to request additional information from the reporter.
     - **Ban**
         - Bans the reportee and marks the report as resolved.
-Only members who can access Sentry's [/ban](#ban) command can use this action.
+Only members who have the **Ban Members** permissions or who can access Sentry's [/ban](#ban) command can use this action.
 This action will prompt the member for a ban reason before actually banning the reportee.

 :::warning
 Some features may not work properly if Sentry lacks access to view the channel in which a report was sent.